-The Trustee Board Awards Committee reserve the right to relax or amend all or any of the terms of the Award without notice, where they consider it is in the interest of the Institution or the discipline to do so.
+- The Trustee Board Awards Committee reserves the right to relax or amend all or any of the terms of the Award without notice, where they consider it is in the interest of the Institution or the discipline to do so.

-If you would like to apply or nominate someone for this Award please send your entry by 18 March 2019 to email@example.com.
+If you would like to apply or nominate someone for this Award please send your entry to email@example.com.

 2017 Powder Blending, Michele Marigo